 The stability they provide can be crucial when facing extreme weather conditions that could otherwise cause normal non-freestanding shelters to collapse due to insufficient anchoring points into soil and rocks covering ground surfaces in those areas.

 Freestanding Vs Non-Freestanding for Thru-Hiking

-To help simplify this decision making process, it helps to understand the differences between these two types of shelters.
+To help simplify this decision-making process, it helps to understand the differences between these two types of shelters.

-When it comes to freestanding tents, they are typically constructed using poles that provide support and allow them to stand on their own without stakes or guylines.
+Regarding freestanding tents, they are typically constructed using poles that provide support and allow them to stand on their own without stakes or guylines.

 These lightweight structures make them well suited for long distance hikes where weight is an important performance factor.